LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_exec_pols.rst

    :language: C++

-This should be familiar to the reader who has read the preceding :ref:`kernelnestedreorder-label` section of this tutorial.
+This should be familiar to the reader who has read the preceding :ref:`tut-kernelnestedreorder-label` section of this tutorial.

 Suppose we wanted to parallelize the outer 'k' loop using OpenMP multithreading.
 A C-style version of this is: